 We all have the tendency to make mental memes of the strange people we meet.
 When you’re on a road trip, you meet “strange” people constantly.

 You’ll make up a nutty voice for her, and do the impression often enough to be convinced that she really sounded like that.
 (She didn’t.
-She was just a regular lady who happened to be wearing a flower-shaped pin.)
+She was just a normal woman who happened to enjoy flower-shaped pins.)

 Dan and Ellie meet a bunch of people like that.
 People who are mostly-ordinary, but give you just enough material to obsess over.
 I can just picture them in their hotel bed, crafting tales about that aggravated saleswoman and her too-blue coat.